3mcd/javelin/docs-src/content/ecs/components.md

 const health = { _tid: 0, value: 100 }
 ```

-Using the same `_tid` for components with a different shape could result in catastrophic behavior of your application.
-Wherever you might be working with an entity's position component, there's a chance you could have a health object instead!
+Using the same `_tid` for components with a different shape could result in catastrophic behavior!
 Just make the types unique:

 ```typescript
 const position = { _tid: 0, ... }